Mobile Network Vulnerabilities and Pentesting

 - Exploiting Protocols

-All practical exercises will be supported by signaling message flow charts and references to the 3GPP technical specifications and a detailed Wireshark trace discussion.
+All practical exercises will be supported by signaling message flow charts, references to the 3GPP technical specifications and a detailed Wireshark trace discussion.